platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference/composable-image.md

 ## Container profile

-By default, Upsun allocates a container profile to each app and service depending on the range of resources it’s expected to need.
+By default, {{% vendor/name %}} allocates a container profile to each app and service depending on the range of resources it’s expected to need.

 Each container profile gives you access to a specific list of CPU and RAM combinations.
-Using the Upsun CLI or Console, you can then pick a CPU and RAM combination for each of your apps and services.
+Using the {{% vendor/name %}} CLI or Console, you can then pick a CPU and RAM combination for each of your apps and services.

 - [Container profile types and resources](/manage-resources/adjust-resources#advanced-container-profiles)
 - [Default container profiles](/manage-resources/adjust-resources#default-container-profiles) for runtime and service